 - Crisis Intervention

-- Individuals who struggle with drug and alcohol misuse often experience distress or trauma caused by their addiction.
+Individuals who engage in drug and alcohol misuse often experience distress or trauma caused by their addiction.
 All clinical recovery students must learn to recognize crisis elements and implement immediate actions to negate behavior that threatens to compromise the rehabilitation effort.
-They also need to factor past crisis scenarios into long-term treatment plans.
+Students also need to factor past crisis scenarios into long-term treatment plans.

 - Client and Community Education